dev-KS-155/Validator360/README.md

 # validotor360

-`validotor360` is a package for various validation utilities.
-It provides functionalities for checking empty values and validating different types of data such as emails, phone numbers, passwords, and URLs.
+`Validotor360` is a robust validation package that ensures data integrity by checking required fields, such as strings, objects, arrays, numbers, and more, to ensure they are not null, undefined, or empty.
+It also validates specific formats for emails, passwords, and phone numbers.

 ## Installation